tejasp77/DevOps/Azure/azure.md

 Since we need to distribute traffic across the virtual machines, we can use either the **Load Balancer** or **Application Gateway service**.

 Use **Azure Advisor** to provide insights into looking at the prospect of reduction of costs.
+**Advisor** helps you optimize and reduce your overall Azure spend by identifying idle and underutilized resources.
+You can get cost recommendations from the Cost tab on the Advisor dashboard.

 **Azure Monitor** is primarily a monitoring tool that woks on metrics and diagnostics logs.
+Azure Monitor is a solution for collecting, analyzing and acting on telemetry data from resources.

+**Metrics** provide usage statistics like CPU, memory usage.

+**Customer insights**  This connects to various sources and provides all customer information at one place.

 The location of the resource would **remain** as it is.
 It’s only the resource group that changes.